bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 - `linear_recursion_depth`: maximum adaptive midpoint insertion depth for failed Cartesian edges.
 - `allow_reconfigure`: enables joint-space RRT bridges inside the suffix when Cartesian continuity fails.
 - `max_reconfiguration_prefix_candidates`: number of previous graph states to try for reconfiguration.
-- `max_onboarding_suffix_candidates`: number of feasible Cartesian suffixes to try with onboarding RRT.
+- `preferred_onboarding_suffix_candidates`: number of top-ranked feasible suffixes to try first with onboarding RRT.
+  This is a fast-path tranche size, not a total maximum; `plan()` continues with remaining collected suffixes if needed.
 - `max_cartesian_layer_states`: fast-pass beam width for dynamic-programming layers.
 A value of `usize::MAX` disables layer beam pruning.
-- `max_solutions_await`: number of feasible suffix solutions to collect in the fast pass before cancelling remaining suffix probes (default 3).
+- `max_solutions_await`: number of feasible suffix solutions to collect in the fast pass before later strategy batches are skipped (default 3).
 Failed capped onboarding triggers an uncapped suffix retry.
 - `include_linear_interpolation`: controls whether internally checked interpolated poses appear in the output.
 - `debug`: enables diagnostic output for failed transitions and planning choices.